openmobilityfoundation/mobility-data-specification/general-information.md

 [Top][toc]

 #### Accessibility Options
 This enum represents the accessibility options available on a given vehicle, or the accessibility options utilized for a given trip.
-This enum is currently only used by the Taxi mode, and is not used by micromobility.
+This enum is currently only used by the Passenger Services mode, and is not used by micromobility.
 | `accessibility_option`  | Description                           |
 |-------------------------|---------------------------------------|
 | `wheelchair_accessible` | This vehicle is wheelchair accessible |